leapwill/autoconv/README.md

     - mkv
   ffargs: [] # extra arguments to ffmpeg (e.g. preset, profile, crf)
 logerr: true # optional, failures will be logged in <FileName>.err.log in the matcher dir
+maxConcurrent: 1 # number of concurrent conversions to allow
 ```

 Currently using JSON for native PowerShell support.